Toggle: English / Spanish

 Doctors are more likely to find a cause in a person who is younger than age 40.

-- Painful attacks of trigeminal neuralgia can be triggered by common, everyday activities, such as:
+Painful attacks of trigeminal neuralgia can be triggered by common, everyday activities, such as brushing teeth, chewing, drinking, eating, touching the face, or shaving.

 A brain and nervous system (neurologic) examination is usually normal.

-Tests that are done to look for the cause of the problem include:
+Tests that are done to look for the cause may include:

 Your primary care physician, a neurologist, or a pain specialist may be involved in your care.